Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Background

 Given observed data $y \in \mathcal{Y} \subseteq \R^m$, under the Bayesian paradigm, the likelihood function $x \mapsto \mathcal{L}^y(x)$ updates the prior distribution $\pi_0$ on $X$ to the posterior distribution with density

 where $Z$ is the normalizing constant.
 Conditioned on observed data, the central goal of the paper is to estimate the {\it a posteriori} expectation

 The {\it a posteriori} setting adds additional challenges.
-In particular, simulating independent and identically distributed random variables from the posterior is often impossible and the normalizing constant $Z$ is typically unknown.
+In particular, simulating i.i.d. random variables from the posterior is often impossible and the normalizing constant $Z$ is typically unknown.
 Since the posterior expectation can be written as the ratio

 an alternative importance sampling estimator can be constructed by carefully selecting two importance densities $p$ and $q$ such that $\supp(f\pi)\subseteq\supp(p)$ and $\supp(\pi)\subseteq\supp(q)$ to estimate the numerator and the denominator of \eqref{eq:EpostR}, which now can be equivalently written as